 Well, when something major happens in your area, people will be looking the event up online.
 If you create a well-written post about the incident, include credible external links, and offer some analysis related to your practice area, you can drive traffic toward your website.

 This strategy also works for major national stories that pop up that relate to your law firm’s practice areas.
 Major toy recall?
 Write a blog about it and discuss safety tips for parents in your community.
-Divorce rates increasing due to a pandemic?
+Divorce rates increasing due to economic changes?
 Blog about it and talk about how your family law firm is dealing with the issue.

 Expanding on your practice area pages